How old is the school?

 - Families wishing to use CCS buses pay a separate transportation fee.

-- A family with a child in Kindergarten only pays about half the tuition fee and transportation fees (if applicable).
-Jubilee School requires a separate nominal payment.
+- A family with a child in only Junior and Senior Kindergarten pays about half the tuition fee and transportation fees (if applicable).

 Is tuition paid all at once?

 Our Finance Manager will explain the best way to pay your tuition fee.
 You have the choice of paying monthly, annually, quarterly or by special arrangements.